assimp/assimp-docs/source/usage/use_the_lib.rst

 --------

 The library provides a partial implementation of the IFC2x3 industry standard for automatized exchange of CAE/architectural data sets.
-See http://en.wikipedia.org/wiki/Industry_Foundation_Classes for more information on the format.
+See `IFC http://en.wikipedia.org/wiki/Industry_Foundation_Classes`_ for more information on the format.
 We aim at getting as much 3D data out of the files as possible.

 .. _ai_ifc_status: